-- and amplitude, such that we can initialize at least 200 backward trajectories at grid points with PV > 0.75 PVU (1 PVU = $10^{-6} \,\mathrm{m^2 \, s^{-1} \, K \, kg^{-1}}$) from their mature stage.
-Applying all these criteria resulted in 55 cyclone tracks in the twelve monthly IFS simulations (red dots in Fig. 1) and 2969 tracks in ERA5 (blue contours in Fig. 1).
-An average of 590 backward trajectories has been initialized for each cyclone.
-Similar to previous studies on the climatology of Mediterranean cyclones (Campins et al., 2011), we find the main cyclone hot spots in the Gulf of Genoa, the Adriatic Sea, close to Cyprus, and near the Atlas mountains (bold blue contours in Fig. 1). - 105 Figure 2a shows the average time evolution of SLP along the ERA5 cyclone tracks, centered at the time of the mature stage (0 h).
+Figure 2a shows the average time evolution of SLP along the ERA5 cyclone tracks, centered at the time of the mature stage (0 h).
 The average lifetime of these cyclones is about 36 h, indicated in Fig. 2a by the black vertical lines.
 The first track point is identified on average about 13 h before the mature stage (t = -13 h) and the last track point about 24 h after the mature stage (t = 24 h).
-The mean SLP gradually decreases during the two days prior the mature stage from about 1009 to 1002 hPa, and then almost symmetrically increases in the next two days.
-The gray shading in Fig. 2 shows that the SLP evolution of individual - 110 cyclones is more variable.
-The SLP evolution of IFS cyclones is similar with a slightly lower average of 998 hPa at t = 0 h compared to 1002 hPa in ERA5, and a slightly shorter average lifetime of 33 h (not shown).
+The mean SLP gradually decreases during the 2d prior to the mature stage from about 1009 to 1002 hPa, and then it almost symmetrically increases in the next 2 d.
+The grey shading in Fig. 2 shows that the SLP evolution of individual cyclones is more variable.
+The SLP evolution of IFS cyclones is similar with a slightly lower average of 998 hPa at t = 0 h compared to 1002 hPa in ERA5 and a slightly shorter average lifetime of 33 h (not shown).
 The distribution of minimum SLP along ERA5 cyclone tracks is shown in Fig. 2b.
-The majority of cyclones (66 %) have a minimum SLP larger than 998.75 hPa, indicated by the cumulative number of cyclones (black line).
-The largest number of cyclones is found with a SLP minimum of about 1002.5 hPa.
-The distribution is strongly skewed with the deepest cyclones reaching minimum SLP values slightly - lower than 980 hPa.
-Due to the significantly lower number of cyclones in the IFS simulations, the corresponding histogram 115 does not provide statistically significant insights into the SLP distribution in the IFS simulations.
-The values in Fig. 2 are in accordance with a recent study by Aragão and Porcù (2022), who quantified the cyclone activity in the Mediterranean using
+The majority of cyclones (66%) have a minimum SLP larger than 998.75 hPa, indicated by the cumulative number of cyclones (black line).
+The largest number of cyclones is found with an SLP minimum of about 1002.5 hPa.
+The distribution is strongly skewed with the deepest cyclones reaching minimum SLP values slightly lower than 980 hPa.
+Due to the significantly lower number of cyclones in the IFS simulations, the corresponding histogram does not provide statistically significant insights into the SLP distribution in the IFS simulations.
+The values in Fig. 2 are in accordance with a recent study by Aragão and Porcù (2022), who quantified the cyclone activity in the Mediterranean using ERA5.

-ERA5.
 Considering seasonality, we find the largest number of cyclones in winter (DJF) and about half that number during summer (JJA), representing a seasonal cycle similar to the one presented in Flaounas et al. (2015).

-120 2.3 Lagrangian perspective on diabatic PV modification
+2.3 Lagrangian perspective on diabatic PV modification

 In order to investigate the processes that contributed to the formation of the lower-tropospheric PV anomalies in the identified IFS cyclones, we first calculate backward trajectories from the lower-tropospheric PV anomaly in each cyclone and then accumulate local PV tendencies along trajectories.
 In addition, we keep track of where the anomalies formed that eventually are located in the cyclone center.
-It is important to note that such an analysis requires the availability of 3-dimensional diabatic tendency fields due to individual processes, which are not routinely available (e.g. in ERA5).
+It is important to note that such an analysis requires the availability of 3-dimensional diabatic tendency fields due to individual processes, which are not routinely available (e.g., in ERA5).
 Therefore, this Lagrangian analysis could only be applied to the much smaller set of IFS cyclones and not to cyclones in ERA5.

-The PV tendency PVR_i , due to a diabatic process i, is quantified by the PV tendency equation (Ertel, 1942):
+The PV tendency $PVR_i$ , due to a diabatic process i, is quantified by the PV tendency equation (Ertel, 1942):